thauvette/strength-tracker/README.md

 This is just a little personal project I started to try making a PWA using indexedDB.
 It is a work in progress.

+TODO: bar weight and plates need to come from settings.

 TODO: more stats on exercise view

 TODO: auto open next wendler day.